Getting Started with Lottie Animations in an Android App

 1. Choose your Lottie

-Pick the Lottie for your Android app.
-You may have your own or you may want to select one from the 1000s of Lottie animations available for free on LottieFiles.
+Start by selecting a Lottie animation for your Android app.
+You can use your own animation or choose from the thousands of free animations available on LottieFiles.

-Just scan the QR code under the animation on LottieFiles with the app to preview the animation.
+- Scan the QR code under the animation to preview it on your device

 2. Setup your project